Last Updated on April 6, 2022 by Janine

 This post may contain affiliate links.
 Read my Disclosure & Privacy policies for more detail.

-In fact, my love for Xalapa was so strong, that I ended up moving back here in 2018!
+In fact, my love for Xalapa was so strong that I ended up moving back in 2018 for over two years.

 Now, I’m sure you’re thinking: if Xalapa is SO special, why am I just now hearing about it?